RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

       "rolearn": "ROLE ARN FROM STEP TWO"
       "username": "roadie"
 ```

-> In the yaml snippet above, replace "ROLE ARN FROM STEP TWO" with the ARN of the role created from step 2.
+⚠️ In the yaml snippet above, be sure to replace "ROLE ARN FROM STEP TWO" with the ARN of the role created from step 2.

 2. Create an RBAC for this user: